What happens to your pension plan when you die?

 How to name a beneficiary

 The process will be different depending on your provider.
-With a Standard Life personal pension, you can name and update your beneficiaries online by logging in
+With a Standard Life personal pension, you can name and update your beneficiaries online if you log in to your account

 We have a whole guide that looks at ways to pass on your money tax-efficiently.
 It covers things like inheritance tax, beneficiaries and more.